socyi/gold-grain-frontend/README.md

-The website is a single static, responsive page, created using Tailwind.
+The website is a single static, responsive page, created using HTML, Tailwind CSS, Javascript.
-I have implemented up to the section "Products", because of time limitations.d
+I have implemented up to the section "Products", because of time limitations.